parrot-07/Three-tier-Flask-app/README.md

 Corrected the try except syntax in app.py

 Now deploying the code on an EC2 instance after integrating it with jenkins for CI/CD

 Steps:

 * Launch an EC2 instance (I have taken t3.medium because jenkins is heavy and t2 micro cannot handle it)
 * install  docker and docker compose
 * install jenkins
 * edit security groups with required inbound rules , here open ports 8080, 5000, 80

 In jenkins
 - create a pipeline with the github link
+- configure the pipeline with git SCM, give the git repository url and also the script as Jenkinsfile
+- apply and save the changes.. good to go.. !! build your pipeline
+- See your output on http://<ec2publicIP>:80/